zhiruiwang/RTableau/README.md

 ## Getting Started

 ### Prerequisites
- - This package use R package [reticulate](https://github.com/rstudio/reticulate) as an interface to use my co-authored Python package [pandleau](https://github.com/bwiley1/pandleau).
+ - This package uses R package [reticulate](https://github.com/rstudio/reticulate) as an interface to use my co-authored Python package [pandleau](https://github.com/bwiley1/pandleau).
 In order to use the package, you must install Python.
 [Anaconda Distribution](https://www.anaconda.com/download/) is recommended.
 You can download either Python 2 or 3.
  - After installation of Python, following the instruction in the `Prerequisites` and `Installing` section of [pandleau](https://github.com/bwiley1/pandleau) to install TableauSDK(or Extract API 2.0, depends on whether you want to output as .tde or .hyper format) and pandleau itself.

 ### Installing